 DFDL Augmented Infoset

 When unparsing, one begins with the DFDL schema and conceptually with the logical Infoset.
-This Infoset can be sparsely populated because the DFDL Schema can describe default values and computations to be done to obtain the values of some elements. nparsing in these defaultable and computable elements, these new item values augment the Infoset, that is, make it bigger.
+This Infoset can be sparsely populated because the DFDL Schema can describe default values and computations to be done to obtain the values of some elements.
+As unparsing progresses and fills in these defaultable and calculated elements, these new item values augment the Infoset, that is, make it bigger.
 The resulting Infoset is called the augmented Infoset.
-The details of this augmentation process are described in Section 9.8 Unparser Infoset Augmentation Algorithm.
+The details of this augmentation process are described in Section 9.7 Unparser Infoset Augmentation Algorithm.

 DFDL Schema Component Model